kayellpeee/cipha/README.md

 additional byte.
 So either change the index at which feistel_decrypt splits the message at, or don't reverse the inputs before feeding it

-... why did I do that in the first place?... oh, I think it was because of [this picture](http://commons.wikimedia.org/wiki/File:Feistel_cipher_diagram_en.svg#/media/File:Feistel_cipher_diagram_en.svg) which I definitely misinterpreted ["Commonly the two pieces R_n and L_n are not switched after the last round."](http://simple.wikipedia.org/wiki/Feistel_cipher)

 Dunno, I'll try both, see what works and try to rationalize it